w3c/web-locks/proto-spec.md

 1. Return _promise_.

 > Note: An overloaded method is provided so that the callback always appears as the last argument.
-> This assures that options, if present, appear near the call site where they are synchronously processed, rather than after the callback which may include a significant amount of code which will execute asynchronously.
+> This assures that options, if present, appear near the call site where they are synchronously processed, rather than after the callback which can include a significant amount of code which will execute asynchronously.

-> Note: The `steal` option should be used with caution.
+> Note: Use the `steal` option with caution.
 > When used, code previously holding a lock will now be executing without guarantees that it is the sole context with access to the abstract resource.
 > Similarly, the code that used the option has no guarantees that other contexts will not still be executing as if they have access to the abstract resource.
 > It is intended for use by web applications that need to attempt recovery in the face of application and/or user-agent defects, where behavior is already unpredictable.